 I love sports analogies and I'm sure you can relate to the notion about people who participate in games.
-You have your spectators, you have announcers, you have food vendors, you have coaches, and then you have the players.
+You have your spectators, you have announcers, food vendors, coaches, and then you have the players.
 The players stay in the game.
-Players can't stay in the game without taking a break.
+Note: Players can't stay in the game without taking a break.
 It's Halftime!

 Halftime is the time for everyone in the game.
 But specifically, it's for the teams to recalibrate to ensure a win.
 During halftime, the teams reflect, reset and refocus.
 Here are some thoughts on how you can maximize your halftime huddle to win the game that you're focused on.